K08149/autorecon/README.md

 2. nuclei will automatically update templates on first run

 3. If any tools fail to install, re-run bootstrap.sh or check your Go setup

+4. FOR WINDOWS/WSL USERS:

+If you're using WSL (Windows Subsystem for Linux) or cloning the repo from Windows:
+You may see "/usr/bin/env: ‘bash\r’: No such file or directory"

+To fix this:

+Set Git to use Unix line endings by running: git config --global core.autocrlf input sudo apt update sudo apt install dos2unix dos2unix bootstrap.sh dos2unix *.sh

+### OPTIONAL:
+if you want to  confirm a file has Unix-style endings, run: file bootstrap.sh
+### EXPECTED OUTPUT:
+bootstrap.sh: ASCII text
+### even If you see:
+bootstrap.sh: ASCII text, with CRLF line terminators
+### then it still has Windows line endings.